-I used to treat my dogs like people.
-I would talk to them and try to reason with them.
-Sometimes I would try to bribe them with a treat.
+Like me, you have probably run into this issue.
+And like me you probably treat your pup(s) as people.
+I often talk to mine and try to reason with them.
+Sometimes I try to bribe them with a treat.

-Unfortunately, this never worked for long.
-The bad behaviors returned.
+Unfortunately, this never works for long.
+The bad behaviors usually return.

-And I got increasingly frustrated.
-Which led me on an epic quest for a real solution to barking when I leave and peeing in the house.
+Every time this happened I got increasingly frustrated.
+Which led me on an epic quest for a real solution to why my dog won’t stop barking when I leave and why peeing in the house was also an issue.

-I tried lots of things and lots of methods and finally stumbled on an approach that made a HUGE difference for me.
+I have tried many different approaches and methods and finally stumbled on an approach that made a HUGE difference for me and my dogs.

-What did work (and no-one was more surprised than me) was learning Dog Psychology and understanding how to communicate with my dogs in a way that their little brains really “get”.
+What worked, surprisingly, was learning Dog Psychology and understanding how to communicate with my dogs in a way that their brains really “get” it and can understand.

 Help!
 My Dog Won’t Stop Barking When I Leave The House